 - For the sultry experience, feed pancakes to each other straight off the griddle, topping each (or each other) with strawberries, freshly whipped cream and a drizzle of maple syrup.

-Pin this buttermilk pancake recipe:
+Pin this romantic pancake recipe for two

-For more of my aphrodisiac recipes, check out Romancing the Stove: the unabridged guide to aphrodisiac foods:
+For more of my aphrodisiac recipes, check out Romancing the Stove: the unabridged guide to aphrodisiac foods.

 FREE APHRODISIAC NEWSLETTER